Ylianst/MeshCentral/docs/docs/meshcentral/config.md

             "default": false,
             "description": "When enabled, this will hide the power timeline in the web ui" },
+          "showNotesPanel": {
+            "type": "boolean",
+            "default": false,
+            "description": "When enabled, this will show the notes panel in the device view" },
           "agentInviteCodes": {
             "type": "boolean",
             "default": false,